 SPIRITUAL: Sometimes our disconnect in the modern world can lead to feelings of hopelessness and sadness.
 I find that developing a spiritual practice is so important.
 Whilst I am not religious, I did develop my own spiritual connection to the Universe when I was around 18 , after noticing a void and seeking to fill it with something other than superficial trappings.
 I think that any religion and spiritual practice is wonderful if it makes you feel connected to yourself and other humans without judgement, fear or hatred.
 Generally most religion was based exactly on these negative things, as a way to control the way people live, so take away anything that makes you feel bad and leave the essence of loving, all pervasive energy.
 Whether God, Spirit, Buddha, Allah, Pastafarian, Universe, or your Higher Self, what you are looking to connecting is Love.
 Connecting to this energy gives me a purpose and hope and I think no one should live without inviting this blessing into their life.

 SITUATIONAL/ SELF LOVE: If there are things in your life that make you unhappy, anxious and depressed, and you have fact checked that they aren’t just a by product of your schema, then by all means, you must change them.
 Make a goal and follow that goal step by step until you get out of that situation.
 I have been in many situations in my life where I felt deeply stuck situationally and I believe if I didn’t try my best to just take each day as it comes, making intentions and following through with them, I would still be stuck in that situation.
 You have a life, and it is a blessing.
 It is literally a miracle that we are alive here right now.
 Do not squander it in apathy for you will be sorry one day.
 Even if it is the tiniest step in the right direction you must take that step forward every day.
 Even if it is a small action of self care, you must do that for yourself .
+Have a shower.
+Clean up your place.
+Seeing mess around you will make you feel even more despondent.
 Love yourself every single day by nourishing your mind and feeding your body healthy things, ideas, thoughts and allow yourself to dream and be creative in any small way.
 Create a loving atmosphere in your own little bubble.
 Care for yourself in small, lovely ways.
 Be mindful of how you talk to yourself.
 Ask yourself: would I say this to a friend?
 Develop your own inner best friend and start talking to yourself in a kind and supportive manner.
 Whenever you feel especially harsh with yourself , have your inner best friend say loving things to you.
 Hug your inner child and adolescent often through guided meditation.
 Tell them that you will look after them no matter what or how they are scared.
-Take care of your personal space.
 Do not give up.
 Make sure you get enough sleep by winding down every night before bed without a screen.
 If possible, get an old alarm clock and take the phone out of the bedroom all together.
 Do not have screens in your bedroom.
 Make it a peaceful sanctuary where you can rest easy.
 Every little step counts.
 Think good thoughts for they will lead to good feelings and good actions.
 Be conscious enough to take charge of your own life.

 Books that helped me on my journey: